Gaussians on Fire: High-Frequency Reconstruction of Flames

 \section{Novel View Trajectories}

-To provide a qualitative demonstration of the capability of our model to generalize to novel views, we provide the video \texttt{results\_and\_pipeline.mp4}.
+To provide a qualitative demonstration of our model's capability to generalize to novel views, we provide the video \texttt{results\_and\_pipeline.mp4}.
 In the video, we show the rendered results for different kinds of trajectories, leaving the camera poses used for training.
 For each timestep, we provide the rendered image as well as the rendered depth.
 To further visualize the dynamics of the reconstructed fire, we additionally render only the dynamic fire Gaussians at a reduced scale.
 This provides a view of the underlying motion field.
-For both 4DGS comparison methods~\cite{Wu2024FourDGS,yang2023gs4d}, we show their results along the same trajectories.
-The rendering quality is significantly reduced when leaving the camera pose used for training, which indicates the overfitting that occurred with both methods.
-The loss in quality is also indicated by the comparatively high depth errors in the quantitative analysis.
-Instead of generating a valid 3D reconstruction, 4DGS~(\citeauthor{Wu2024FourDGS}) essentially creates a separate 2D video representation for each camera, leading a significant degradation in novel-view quality.
+For the comparison methods~\cite{Wu2024FourDGS,yang2023gs4d,10.5555/3737916.3741850,Wang2025FreeTimeGS}, we show their results along the same trajectories.
+All comparison methods yield significantly inferior reconstruction results, with blurry flames~\cite{Wu2024FourDGS}, flickering artifacts~\cite{yang2023gs4d,10.5555/3737916.3741850}, or deteriorated depth~\cite{Wang2025FreeTimeGS}.
+When focusing on the reconstructed motion field, it is clearly visible that while our method produces dense and plausible motion, all other baselines yield implausible Gaussian motion, with fire particles moving downwards or remaining stationary.